Blog>Cost Guides>How much does woodworm treatment cost?

 Woodworm is a common problem in the UK, and British homeowners are often left to deal with the destruction they cause to furniture and timber.
-If you’ve found woodworm in your home, this woodworm treatment cost guide will talk you through the options and average UK prices.
+But, how much does woodworm treatment cost?

 ItemAverage costTimescale

-Professional woodworm survey£80-£2501-4 hours
+Professional woodworm survey£80 - £2501-4 hours

 Boron treatment (per 25m2)£30 1 hr - 2 days

-Fogging treatment£500-£1,0001-2 days
+Fogging treatment£500 - £1,0001-2 days

-Fumigation treatment£500-£1,0001-3 days
+Fumigation treatment£500 - £1,0001-3 days

-Loft treatment (3-bed house)£400-£9001-2 days
+Loft treatment (3-bed house)£400 - £9001-2 days

 Our costs are ballpark averages - get a local tradesperson to quote now

-It’s worth checking to see if your Home Insurance policy includes Home Emergency Cover.
-Some policies cover for the treatment of pest control including woodworm.
+It's worth checking to see if your Home Insurance policy includes Home Emergency Cover.
+Some policies cover the treatment of pest control including woodworm.

 Pest control hourly rate

-Pest control experts can cost between £30-£70 per hour.
-The hourly rate may differ depending on your local area and if you live in London or the South East you can expect to pay a higher hourly rate.
+If you live in London or the South East of England you can expect to pay a higher hourly rate.

 Woodworm treatment cost calculator